farhadi/node-smpp/README.md

 Closes the current session connection.
 If supplied, the `callback` is called once the session is fully closed.

+#### session.destroy([callback])
+Forcibly closes the current session connection.
+This aids some broken servers, that don't honor gracefull tear-down. ( Looking at you SMPPSim ) If supplied, the `callback` is called once the session is fully closed.

 #### session.connect()
 Can be used to reconnect a closed connection.